MPPG for Parkinson's (NCT06957405)

-Reduce freezing of gait remotely
+Reduce freezing during walking remotely

 Trial ID